-So more dives under your belt is probably the biggest thing you can do to reduce air consumption.
+So, more dives under your belt is probably the biggest thing you can do to reduce air consumption.

 Get a Pair of Split Fins

 This is a simple one.
 Split fins are 80% more efficient than the traditional paddle fin.
-This converts into a 30% improvement in Air Consumption.
-Use split fins and you get to stay down there 30% Longer.
+This converts into a 30% improvement in air consumption.
+Use split fins and you get to stay down there 30% longer.

 Get the Best Regulator You Can Afford

 When you are diving efficiently, the second biggest muscle you are using is your diaphragm.
-The harder you have to work to breath the more energy and hence air you need to use.
+The harder you need to work to breath the more energy and hence air you need to use.
 The difference in the energy needed to breath varies dramatically from one regulator to another.
 Buy a balanced regulator with a work of breathing rate of less than 0.8 Joules.
 Also ensure you set the regulator for maximum ease of breathing, including using the Dive/predive switch.

 Breathe Deeply and Slowly

 You should not be taking lots of short, shallow breaths.
 You should breathe in deeply and slowly and slowly exhale.
 Do not hold your breath to try and decrease air consumption.
-This is a no-no as you learned when you were getting your open water course.
+This is a no-no as you learned when you were getting your open water certification.

 You should use a minimum of movement.
 The more you are moving around underwater, the more air you will use.

-Keep your hands out your side or held in front of you (or whatever position you are comfortable with).
+Keep your hands out to your side or held in front of you (or whatever position you are comfortable with).
 You don’t need them to swim for the most part so don’t use them.
 Just move forward with your fins.
 If you are on a Drift Dive you usually don’t even need those.

 Look at the experienced divers and divemasters.
 They just float along and barely move.
 That is what you are aiming for.
 Concentrate on your movements while underwater – and then stop those movements.
 No fidgeting allowed.
-You scuba air consumption will improve.
+Your scuba air consumption will improve.

 Make sure you have nothing dangling from your gear setup.
 This will create drag and increase air consumption.
-So get rid of those scuba accessories you don’t use and have everything clipped and close to your body.
+So, get rid of those scuba accessories you don’t use and have everything clipped and close to your body.